 - France (including Guadeloupe, French Guyana, Martinique, Mayotte, and Saint Martin)

 - Portugal (including the Azores and Madeira)

 - Spain (including the Canary Islands)

 - Denmark (including Greenland)

 - France (including French Polynesia, French Southern and Antarctic Territories, New Caledonia, Saint Barthélemy, Saint Pierre and Miquelon, and Wallis and Futuna)

 - Netherlands (including Aruba, Bonaire, Curaçao, Saba, Sint Eustatius, and Sint Maarten)

 Traineeships in the United Kingdom

 Following its exit from the EU, the United Kingdom is no longer part of the Erasmus+ collaboration.
-For the period 2021–2027, however, higher education institutions are able to decide themselves how some of the grant funding is to be spent.

 - The British Virgin Islands